San Jose Dental Assisting and Dental Hygienist Schools

-Dental students in these fully-accredited programs gain their lab experience on campus with mannequins and their clinical experience through community dental offices.
+Dental students in these fully accredited programs gain their lab experience on campus with mannequins and their clinical experience through community dental offices.
 Applicants should have current certification in cardiopulmonary resuscitation (CPR).

 Certificate of Achievement in Dental Assisting

-Full-time students take courses in dental assisting at beginning, intermediate, expanded and clinical levels, for a total of 31.5 units.
+Full-time students take courses in dental assisting at the beginning, intermediate, expanded and clinical levels, for a total of 31.5 units.
 In the clinical dental courses, students fulfill supervised internships in dental offices.